kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Can Kamailio be used with phones connecting from behind NAT?

-:page_with_curl: Yes, Kamailio supports the so called "far-end NAT traversal".
+📃 Yes, Kamailio supports the so called "far-end NAT traversal".
 One solution is to use nathelper for NAT traversal of SIP signaling, and rtpproxy modules with the rtpproxy (<http://rtpproxy.org>) application for relaying RTP packets.